 How many calories are there in an egg?

-There are less than 70 calories in an egg (medium size).
+There are fewer than 70 calories in a standard, medium-sized egg.
 Read more about calories in an egg

 What is the pH value of an egg; are eggs acidic or alkaline?

 All information checked by an independent Registered Nutritionist/Dietitian